Katameros

 NKJV

-A Reading from the Second Epistle of Saint Peter.
+A Reading from the First Epistle of Saint Peter.
 May his blessings be upon us.
 Amen.

 Do not love the world or the things in the world.
 The world passes away, and its desires; but he who does the will of God abides forever.
 Amen.